Gauchar: Transport

 By road, Gauchar is connected with Haridwar and Rishikesh by NH 58 that passes through the town.
 The nearest railhead is Rishikesh (235 km) and nearest airport is Dehradun Airport.

 Gauchar Airport

 It is located on the banks of River Alaknanda in the hills of Himalayas.
 It is very important airport during emergencies.
 Because of its location on one of the largest pieces of flatland in the mountainous region of Uttarakhand, a 4,000 ft airstrip was constructed at Gauchar in 1998–2000 and later upgraded.
 Gauchar Airport was a vital staging area for rescue and relief efforts following the disastrous 2013 North India floods which ravaged in Uttarakhand in June 2013.

 From February 8, 2020 the government has started a helicopter service from Dehradun to Gauchar and a return flight for the same under the UDAN scheme of the Government of India which will help people living in the hills of Garhwal region to the capital city of Uttarakhand.

+As of October 2024, it was reported that the IAF and MoD was in an advanced stage of talks with the State Government to take over or operate from 3 civilian airports, including the Gauchar, Pithoragarh Airport and Dharasu Airports.
+The IAF has plans to establish an airstrip in the Spiti region as well.
+All the airstrips are capable and have demonstrated to handle operations of the C-130J special operations aircraft.